ava-labs/avalanche-docs-deprecated/docs/v1.0/en/api/avm.md

 ```

 * `to` is the address the AVAX is sent to.
-  This must be the same as the `to` argument in the corresponding call to the P-Chain's `exportAVA`,
+  This must be the same as the `to` argument in the corresponding call to the P-Chain's `exportAVAX`,
   except that the prepended `X-` should be included in this argument.
 * `username` is the user that controls `to`.